kitschmensch/sundaydinner/README.md

 # Sunday Dinner

-A simple python script that reads from a Google sheet and reminds participants of upcoming dinners.
+A simple python script that reads from a Google sheet and reminds participants of upcoming dinners or other events.
+The script should be set up with a cron job to run once daily.

+The script will:

+1. Pull all events from the event sheet and find any events that are 2 days from today
+2. Find all members with birthdays in the next 21 days from the members sheet
+3. Compose an HTML message with the event details and upcoming birthdays
+4. Send an email reminder to all members where "Reminders = True"
+5. Post a message in a Discord channel

 ## Installation